-She serves on the board for the Community Foundation of Utah, the University of Utah Veteran’s Day Committee, the United Way of Salt Lake Policy Committee, and the Salt Lake Chamber’s Diversity Committee.
+She serves on the board for the Community Foundation of Utah, the University of Utah Veteran’s Day Committee, the Visit Salt Lake Board of Directors, the United Way of Salt Lake Policy Committee, and the Salt Lake Chamber’s Diversity Committee.
 In 2014, Governor Herbert appointed Dr. Robinson to the Utah Women in the Economy Commission, where she served until 2020.

 Utah Business Magazine recognized her as one of 30 Women to Watch in 2017.
 In 2021, she received the Ethics in Education Award from the Daniel’s Fund and the Empathetic Global Leadership Award from the David Eccles School of Business.